 It wasn’t a reprimand, nor did it come from an accusatory heart.
 It was simply a question, and I knew the answer wasn’t a deeper relationship with God.
 How uncomplicated a solution for such a destructive problem!
 The Lord asks for our lives and our devotion; but, when you put it in perspective it really isn’t all that much.
 It isn’t anything He hasn’t already given up for us.

 When God asked me that simple question, I experienced a paradigm shift.
 My mindset stopped being ‘What am I running from?’ and became ‘What am I running toward?”
 I’m learning to refocus my mind and life on pursuing my God, who loves me and desires for me to know Him more.
-I’m discovering that everything else stems from that, whether it be furthering the kingdom or finding a husband.
+I’m discovering that everything else stems from that.

 Don’t mistake me: I’m not perfect.
 In fact, I’m embarrassingly far from it, and that’s the best part.
 Revelation 12:11 says, “And they have conquered him by the blood of the Lamb and by the word of their testimony, for they loved not their lives even unto death.”
 That’s exactly what I’m planning on doing.
 It’s a leap of faith, and I know it’ll be worth it.

 The beauty is in the imperfection.
 It’s in the uncertainty.
 It’s in knowing that there is grace enough for your every mistake.
 Most importantly, it’s in knowing that pursuing Jesus will be the most awesome, incredible adventure of your life.